 Sadly, many reading this page will have adopted a stairlift in the recent passing of a loved one.
 As executor(s) it's now your job to get rid of the thing, often sooner rather than later if you're thinking of selling the property.
 Or, perhaps, Mum or Dad can no longer manage at home and have moved into a carehome.
 Either way, you're here because you need the stairlift removed professionally but don't know who to turn to.

-You may have contacted the manufacturer of the stairlift; but they're not interested in buying it back (even though it's relatively new).
+You may have contacted the manufacturer of the stairlift or the installation company; but surprisingly they're not interested in buying it back (even though it's relatively new).

 So what are your options?

-This doesn't seem fair, especially if your stairlift is less than year old.
-However, your stairlift may not be completely worthless so read this article to help you understand all available removal options and potentially earn yourself a bit of cash along the way!
+This doesn't seem fair, especially if your stairlift is less than a few years old.
+However, your stairlift may not be completely worthless so read on to help you understand all available removal options and potentially earn yourself a bit of cash along the way!